gbowerman/gbowerman.github.io/_posts/2018-08-13-remnants-of-dawn.md

 Arcane words.
 The ancient language of the winged ones
 Whose memories haunt the darkness.
-What game will guide us through these hidden paths?
+What name will guide us through these hidden paths?
 Reluctantly I travelled, further into the past.

 Orange glow.